rBrenick/open-maya-file-in-blender/README.md

 # Open Maya File In Blender

-This was mostly written as a thought experiment.
+This was mostly written out of curiosity.

 <code>"What if you could directly parse an .ma file to import it into Blender"</code>